Ferymad/fastapi-pydantic/README.md

 2. Then, semantic validation is performed using PydanticAI if the structural validation passes
 3. The results include both standard and semantic validation details, with suggestions for improvement

+### PydanticAI Implementation Notes

+The implementation follows best practices for integrating PydanticAI:

+- Lazy initialization of the agent for better resource utilization
+- Simplified agent initialization with minimal parameters
+- Robust error handling with fallback to basic validation when needed
+- Timeouts for agent operations to prevent blocking
+- Response validation and error correction

 ### Example Request

 ```python